Heart Disease

 Resources

 Community health workers (CHW) are an important part of Wisconsin's public health and health care systems.
-They are the bridge between you and resources available in your community.
-CHWs, are the bridge that connect people to care and resources to help them be healthy.
-CHWs are community members who have lived experience in overcoming barriers to access, navigating systems, and using resources in the communities they serve.
+They are the bridge that connect people to care and resources to help them be healthy.
+CHWs are community members with lived experience in overcoming barriers to access, navigating systems, and using resources in the communities they serve.
 The primary goal of a CHW is to improve health outcomes of people in their communities.

-CHWs can be found working in many different places like health departments, community organizations, hospitals, clinics, and schools.
-CHWs work under different job titles, including promotores(as) de salud, community health representatives, doulas, neighborhood navigators, patient navigators, and peer educators, just to name a few.
+CHWs can be found working in many different places, like health departments, community organizations, hospitals, clinics, and schools.
+CHWs work under different job titles, including promotores(as) de salud, community health representatives, doulas, neighborhood navigators, patient navigators, and peer educators.

-The Chronic Disease Prevention Program promotes the importance and impacts that CHWs have on improving heart health conditions among community members and families across Wisconsin.
+The CDPP promotes the importance and impacts that CHWs have on improving heart health conditions among community members and families across Wisconsin.
 The following strategies highlight CHWs and heart health promotion throughout the National and Innovative Cardiovascular Disease funding:

 • Ensuring CHWs have equitable and appropriate access to electronic health records and documentation databases